-SCM110ASL Pro is a compact, active 3-way monitor system suitable for larger rooms, based around the same tweeter, midrange and amp configuration as the SCM100ASL Pro, but using dual 9" bass drivers in a larger enclosure.
+SCM110ASL Pro is an active 3-way monitor system suitable for larger rooms, based around the same tweeter, midrange and amp configuration as the SCM100ASL Pro, but using dual 9" bass drivers in a larger enclosure.
 The low-profile SMC 110A comprises twin 9-inch ATC SL bass drivers, an ATC 3-inch soft dome mid and a soft dome one-inch tweeter.
 Maintaining the strict performance criteria of the taller models of ATC reference monitors, the SMC 110A offers a low profile specifically designed for better sight lines through windows and below obstructions.

 Unparalleled functionality and dynamic range, and a 80 x 10 degree dispersion are combined in a monitor system that offers an amplitude linearity of 50 Hz-20 kHz (2 dB).
 The active design matches six MOSFET amplifier blocks with the drivers to deliver an excellent transient response and a maximum SPL of 115dB.
 Amplifier output is 50 watts for HF, 100 watts for MF and 200 watts for LF.
 An LF contour control provides 6 dB of bass boost.